 MSW Guaranteed Minimum Recycling Level

-From the Effective Date until Substantial Completion of the Facility Expansion, Contractor shall Recycle for Creditable Recovery not less than twenty two percent (22%) by weight of all Municipal Solid Waste received at the WPWMA Site regardless of whether or not it is directed to the Facility for Processing.
+From the Initial Commencement Date until Substantial Completion of the Facility Expansion, Contractor shall Recycle for Creditable Recovery not less than twenty two percent (22%) by weight of all Municipal Solid Waste received at the WPWMA Site regardless of whether or not it is directed to the Facility for Processing.
 Following Substantial Completion of the Facility Expansion, Contractor shall Recycle for Creditable Recovery not less than sixty percent (60%) by weight of all Municipal Solid Waste received at the WPWMA Site regardless of whether or not it is directed to the Facility for Processing.
-This recovery percentage is referred to as the MSW Guaranteed Minimum Recycling Level.
+This recovery percentage is referred to as the MSW Guaranteed Minimum Recycling Level (“GMRL”).
+If Facility does not achieve fifty-eight percent (58%) diversion or higher within six (6) months after Substantial Completion, despite all commercially reasonable efforts by Contractor, then the Parties shall convene, in good faith, to temporarily modify, in writing, the GMRL for a period of one hundred eighty (180) days to allow Contractor time to design, construct and install at Contractor’s sole cost any necessary upgrades to processing equipment and infrastructure.
 MRF ADC produced by Contractor from Municipal Solid Waste at the Materials Recovery Facility and subsequently used at the Landfill or another landfill, in accordance with Section 5.10.C, shall only count towards Contractor’s achievement of the MSW Guaranteed Minimum Recycling Level if permitted by Applicable Law, including SB 1383.
-Contractor's achievement of the MSW Guaranteed Minimum Recycling Level will be calculated each Operating Year.
+Contractor's achievement of the MSW Guaranteed Minimum Recycling Level will be calculated on a quarterly basis with the first quarter beginning on the first day of each Operating Year.
 The calculation will be as shown on Exhibit I.

 C&D Guaranteed Minimum Recycling Level

-From the Effective Date until Substantial Completion of the Facility Expansion, Contractor shall Recycle for Creditable Recovery not less than fifty percent (50%) by weight of all Construction and Demolition Debris and qualifying Inert Materials received at the WPWMA Site regardless of whether or not it is directed to the Facility for Processing.
-Following final completion of the Facility Expansion, Contractor shall Recycle for Creditable Recovery not less than sixty-five (65%) by weight of all Construction and Demolition Debris received at the WPWMA Site regardless of whether or not it is directed to the Facility for Processing.
+From the Initial Commencement Date until Substantial Completion of the Facility Expansion, Contractor shall Recycle for Creditable Recovery not less than fifty percent (50%) by weight of all Construction and Demolition Debris received at the WPWMA Site regardless of whether or not it is directed to the Facility for Processing.
+Following Substantial Completion of the Facility Expansion, Contractor shall Recycle for Creditable Recovery not less than sixty-five (65%) by weight of all Construction and Demolition Debris received at the WPWMA Site regardless of whether or not it is directed to the Facility for Processing.
+If Facility does not achieve sixty-one and three quarters percent (61.75%) diversion or higher within six (6) months after Substantial Completion, despite all commercially reasonable efforts by Contractor, then the Parties shall convene, in good faith, to temporarily modify, in writing, the GMRL for a period of one hundred eighty (180) days to allow Contractor time to design, construct and install at Contractor’s sole cost any necessary upgrades to processing equipment and infrastructure.
 This recovery percentage is referred to as the C&D Guaranteed Minimum Recycling Level.
 MRF ADC produced at the Construction and Demolition Processing Area and originating from Construction and Demolition Debris by Contractor and subsequently used at the Landfill or another landfill, in accordance with Section 5.10.C, shall count towards Contractor’s achievement of the C&D Guaranteed Minimum Recycling Level if permitted by Applicable Law, including SB 1383.
-Contractor's achievement of the C&D Guaranteed Minimum Recycling Level will be calculated each Operating Year.
+Contractor's achievement of the C&D Guaranteed Minimum Recycling Level will be calculated on a quarterly basis with the first quarter beginning on the first day of each Operating Year.
 The calculation will be as shown on Exhibit I.

 Changes to the Guaranteed Minimum Recycling Levels